cul/ac-academiccommons/README.md

    rake db:seed
    ```

-2. Create a `config/cul_ldap.yml` file with the following content.
-Replace the username and password with the values as instructed in this [wiki page](https://columbiauniversitylibraries.atlassian.net/wiki/spaces/USGSERVICES/pages/10947594/LDAP+Lookup+including+affiliations+via+privileged+lookup).
+2. Create a `config/cul_ldap.yml` file with the following content (also created from template in bin/copy-config-template-files).
+Replace the host, port, username and password with the values as instructed in this [wiki page](https://columbiauniversitylibraries.atlassian.net/wiki/spaces/USGSERVICES/pages/10947594/LDAP+Lookup+including+affiliations+via+privileged+lookup).
    ```
    shared:
+     host: 'SERVER_NAME'                # REPLACE!
+     port: PORTNO                       # REPLACE!
+     encryption: simple_tls
      auth:
+       method: simple
-      username: "uni=PLACEHOLDER_USERNAME,ou=People,o=Columbia University,c=US"  # Distinguished Name (dn)
+       username: "USERNAME"             # REPLACE!
-      password: PLACEHOLDER_PASSWORD
+       password: "PLACEHOLDER_PASSWORD" # REPLACE!
    ```

-2. Log in as one of the users that was just added.
+3. Log in as one of the users that was just added.
 When you click the `log in` link, you will be prompted for a uni.

    For administrative privileges, log in as `ta123`.